gab-cat/csguild-server/README.md

 - **Function**: Automatically times out all active users from facilities
 - **Purpose**: Ensures facilities are properly closed at end of business day
 - **Logging**: Full execution details logged for audit trail

+### Project Application Notifications

+- **Schedule**: 3 times daily at 8:00 AM, 2:00 PM, and 8:00 PM (Asia/Manila)
+- **Function**: Notifies project owners about new applications in 6-hour windows
+- **Time Windows**:
+  - 8:00 AM → Applications from 8:00 PM (previous day) to 8:00 AM
+  - 2:00 PM → Applications from 8:00 AM to 2:00 PM
+  - 8:00 PM → Applications from 2:00 PM to 8:00 PM
+- **Features**:
+  - Groups applications by project and owner
+  - Sends consolidated email for multiple projects
+  - Includes applicant details, roles, and messages
+  - Only notifies if there are new pending applications
+  - Handles timezone (Asia/Manila) properly

 ### Implementation